RVCC-CISY225-S2019/final-project-mmat123/README.md

 **Remark**

-CSS formatting rules are followed in the design of this webpage project.
+All CSS formatting rules are followed in the design of this project.

 **Attributions**

-The copyrights of all photos/images appearing in this website, including the logo and Favicon are reserved to Mariusz Matysek.
+The copyrights of all the photos/images appearing in this website, including the Logo and Favicon are reserved to Mariusz Matysek.